bitfocus/companion-module-stagetimerio-api/companion/HELP.md

 - Timer is running and on time
 - Timer is showing red wrap-up warning
 - Timer is showing yellow wrap-up warning

+---

+## Using with the Desktop App

+This module also works with the [Stagetimer desktop app](https://stagetimer.io/desktop-app/) for offline use.

+1. In the desktop app, go to **Menu → API** to find the Room ID, API Key, and API URL.
+2. Enter these details in the Companion module configuration.
+3. Make sure to update the **API URL** field to match your desktop app's local address (e.g., `http://127.0.0.1:3000`).

+---

+## Controlling Multiple Rooms

+You can control multiple Stagetimer rooms by adding multiple connections:

+1. Change the label of your first connection to something distinctive (e.g., `stagetimer-1`).
+2. Add another "stagetimer.io: Stagetimer API" connection.
+3. Configure with a unique label (e.g., `stagetimer-2`) and the second room's credentials.

+Reference variables by connection label:
+- Room 1: `$(stagetimer-1:currentTimerName)`
+- Room 2: `$(stagetimer-2:currentTimerName)`

+---

+## Troubleshooting

+**Connection fails:**
+- Verify your Room ID and API Key are correct
+- Ensure you have an active *Pro* or *Premium* subscription
+- Check the Companion Logs tab for detailed error messages

+**Variables not updating:**
+- The module uses Socket.io for real-time updates
+- If variables are stale, try disabling and re-enabling the connection

+**Need more help?**
+Visit the [Stagetimer documentation](https://stagetimer.io/docs/) or contact support at support@stagetimer.io